Thousands more prisoners across the US will get free college paid for by the government | Federal News Network

 The ban on Pell Grants for prisoners caused the hundreds of college-in-prison programs that existed in the 1970s and 1980s to go almost entirely extinct by the late nineties.

-Congress voted to lift the ban in 2020, and since then about 130 experimental programs have been running, like the one at Folsom.
-Now, the floodgates will open, and more than 200 colleges have been invited to provide Pell-eligible prison education programs in 48 states, Washington D.C. and Puerto Rico.
+Congress voted to lift the ban in 2020, and since then about 200 Pell-eligible college programs in 48 states, Washington D.C. and Puerto Rico have been running, like the one at Folsom.
+Now, the floodgates will open, allowing any college that wants to utilize Pell Grant funding to serve incarcerated students to apply and, if approved, launch their program.

 President Joe Biden has strongly supported giving Pell Grants to prisoners in recent years.
 It’s a turnaround – the Violent Crime Control and Law Enforcement Act of 1994, championed by the former Delaware senator, was what barred prisoners from getting Pell Grants in the first place.
 Biden has since said he didn’t agree with that part of the compromise legislation.

-Note: EDITOR’S NOTE: The Associated Press initially published a version of this story on June 28, 2023.
-It was updated to reflect the July 3 parole of Gerald Massey and adds additional background from the U.S. Department of Education.